Klingsor's Last Summer

 Klingsor's Last Summer is a novella by Hermann Hesse.

-Written over the course of a few weeks in July and August 1919, it was published in December 1919 in the Deutsche Rundschau.
+Written over the course of a few weeks in July and August 1919, it was published in December 1919 in the Neue Rundschau.
 It was later published (by S. Fischer Verlag) in a volume which included Kinderseele and Klein und Wagner.

 Plot

 The story is an account of the final months of the life of Klingsor, a forty-two-year-old expressionist painter.
 A lover of poetry, a heavy drinker, and a womanizer, he spends his final summer in southern Switzerland, torn between sensuality and spirituality and troubled by feelings of impending death.